yaminibansal/SimCLR/README.md

-# SimCLR
+# SimCLR generalization
-A PyTorch implementation of SimCLR based on the paper [A Simple Framework for Contrastive Learning of Visual Representations](https://arxiv.org/abs/2002.05709).
+This repository is based on a PyTorch implementation of SimCLR based on the paper [A Simple Framework for Contrastive Learning of Visual Representations](https://arxiv.org/abs/2002.05709) https://github.com/leftthomas/SimCLR

 ![Network Architecture image from the paper](structure.png)

+We add more architectures to this repository

 ## Requirements
 - [Anaconda](https://www.anaconda.com/download/)